rubendm92/prsls-online-aug-2021/10_Writing acceptance tests/README.md

 Let's break it down.

-This `viaHttp` method makes a HTTP request to the relative path on the `REST_API_URL` environment variable (which we configured in the `serverless.yml` and loaded through `.env` file that's generated before every test).
+This `viaHttp` method makes a HTTP request to the relative path on the `rest_api_url` environment variable (which we configured in the `serverless.yml` and loaded through `.env` file that's generated before every test).

 You can pass in an `opts` object to pass in additional arguments: